heremaps/xyz-documentation/docs/api/quickstart/acquiringcredentials.md

 # Acquiring Credentials

-All users of the HERE XYZ Hub must get authentication and authorization credentials.
-These credentials are assigned per application, and a bearer token is obtained by using the app_id and app_code issued by the HERE Developer Portal
+All users must use tokens to access the HERE XYZ Hub.

+In order to generate tokens, first visit http://xyz.here.com/studio and sign up for an account.
+Once you have an account, you can sign into the [Token Manager](https://xyz.api.here.com/token-ui/) to generate and manage tokens.

 The bearer token is provided as a value of the “Authorization” header parameter using the “Bearer” authentication scheme: